google/tf-quant-finance/api_docs/tf_quant_finance/models/hjm/QuasiGaussianHJM.md

          exp(-x(t) * G(t,T) - 0.5 * y(t) * G(t,T)^2)
 ```

-The HJM model implentation supports constant mean-reversion rate `k` and
+The HJM model implementation supports constant mean-reversion rate `k` and
 `sigma(t)` can be an arbitrary function of `t` and `r`.
 The implementation
 uses Euler discretization to simulate the HJM model.